lekhana3003/SimplCache/README.md

 ##### Building from save state:
  This method is used to build back the cache from the string which is returned by the <b>saveState()</b> method.
  This method restores cache objects from persistent database.
- This method takes cacheDB and persistenseDB implemented objects again along with optional [SimplCacheEncryptor]() object.
+ This method takes cacheDB and persistenseDB implemented objects again along with optional <b>SimplCacheEncryptor</b> object.
 * With default encryptor,
     ```java
     SimplCache<Car> simplCache1=SimplCache.buildFromSaveState(state,cacheDB,persistentDB);